LovenseFunny/LovenseRBLX/README.md

 Lovense.Vibrate(10,5);
 ```

-Head to the wiki for instructions / function usage <3
+Head to the wiki for instructions, function usage & other info <3

 [Wiki](https://github.com/imLyssa/LovenseRBLX/wiki/Home)